idris-lang/Idris-dev/docs/reference/misc.rst

 That is, ``{x}`` behaves like ``{x=x}``.

-Existence of an instance
+Existence of an implementation
 ========================

-In order to show that an instance of some interface is defined for some type, one could use the ``%instance`` keyword:
+In order to show that an implementation of some interface is defined for some type, one could use the ``%implementation`` keyword:

 .. code:: idris

     foo : Num Nat
-    foo = %instance
+    foo = %implementation

 'match' application
 ===================